-Chicago can also help other eligible entities seize this opportunity by providing grants or a revolving loan fund for green energy projects that qualify for direct pay.
+Cities can also help other eligible entities (such as non profits, houses of worship, and more) to seize this opportunity by providing grants or a revolving loan fund for green energy projects that qualify for direct pay.
 This upfront financing can be covered after project completion by direct pay, replenishing the loan fund for future projects.
 City funding should be directed to the most impacted/disadvantaged communities and projects should be required to use local hire, union labor, good wages etc. Loans should be limited to the best solutions for the health of communities and the climate like wind, solar, geothermal and EV instead of false solutions like LNG or waste incineration.